OpenDataNode/open-data-node/INSTALL.md

 ```
 User is required to confirm replacement of configuration files from previous installation, it should be confirmed by pressing **'Y'** each time user input is required.

-## Upgrade from debian 7 to 8
+### Upgrade from Debian 7 to 8
-When you finish a [upgrading](https://www.debian.org/releases/stable/i386/release-notes/ch-upgrading.en.html) process you shall upgrade odn as well.
+When you finish a [Debian upgrading](https://www.debian.org/releases/stable/i386/release-notes/ch-upgrading.en.html) process you shall upgrade odn as well.
 Use a repository for debian 8.

 ```
 echo "deb http://packages.comsode.eu/debian/ jessie main" > /etc/apt/sources.list.d/odn.list